BSc (Hons) Psychology (Queen’s University, Belfast, 2007)

 McNair, S., & Feeney, A. (2011).
 Norms in high-level cognition: Trends, Consequences and Antidotes.
 Behavioral and Brain Sciences, 34(5), 260-261. doi: 10.1037/h0048070.

-Book Chapter in Press
+Publications and Book Chapters in Press

 McNair, S., & Crozier, W.R.
 Assessing psychological dispositions and states that can influence economic behaviour.
 In R. Ranyard (Ed), Economic Psychology: The Science of Economic Mental Life and Behaviour.
 Chichester, UK: Wiley.